 Spider-Man Cuts Ties from the MCU: Making Sense of the Sony/ Marvel Studios Split

 I did it, friends.
-Yesterday I broke one of my cardinal rules of writing and abandoned a personal principle of media management.
+Yesterday I broke one of my cardinal rules of writing and social media.

 I went on social media to offer a very heated opinion (also known as a rant) on the news that Sony and Marvel Studios had failed to come to terms on future film rights and profit sharing on the world's favorite web-slinger.

-If you've skimmed social media at all in the last few days, you already know what's going on and have probably felt the emotional backlash of fans like me who who were devastated (and even outraged) to learn that Tom Holland's Peter Parker will no longer be suiting up as an Avenger or carrying on the legacy of Tony Stark on screen.
+If you've skimmed social media at all in the last few days, you already know what's going on and have probably felt the emotional backlash of fans like me who who were upset (or outraged) to learn that Tom Holland's Peter Parker will no longer be suiting up as an Avenger or carrying on the legacy of Tony Stark on screen.

-Since I've been revisiting each film in the Marvel Cinematic Universe this summer, news of Peter Parker's departure from the MCU is a worthy topic of discussion, bigger than Aunt May and Happy Hogan becoming a couple, but I guess that relationship's over now too.
+Since I've been revisiting the Marvel Cinematic Universe, news of Peter Parker's departure from the MCU is a worthy topic of discussion, bigger than Aunt May and Happy Hogan becoming a couple, but I guess that relationship's over now too.

-I, like most, have been a big fan of Spider-Man's presence in the MCU and thought Kevin Feige and the team at Marvel Studios/Disney have done a remarkable job with the character and managing his relationship with the Avengers and greater Marvel Cinematic Universe.
-Yes, Sony and Amy Pascal deserve some credit for the shared version of the character, but it's hard to ignore Feige and Marvel's creative direction being the driving force for Spidey's recent success.
+I, like most, have been a big fan of Spider-Man's presence in the MCU and thought Kevin Feige and the team at Marvel Studios/Disney have done a remarkable job with the character and integrating him into the Avengers and greater Marvel Cinematic Universe.
+Yes, Sony and Amy Pascal deserve some credit for the shared version of the character, but it's hard to ignore Feige and Marvel's creative direction being the driving force behind Spidey's recent success.

 To give you a little backstory, Sony has owned the film rights to Spider-Man since 1999 back when Marvel Comics was struggling financially and selling off their character rights to various studios just to stay afloat.
-This decision is what led to Spider-Man going to Sony and other Marvel properties like the X-Men and Fantastic Four going to Fox, whose characters are now owned by Disney and will soon enter the MCU.
+This decision is what led to Spider-Man going to Sony and other Marvel properties like the X-Men and Fantastic Four going to Fox, whose characters are also now owned by Disney and will soon enter the MCU as well.

 Sony's acquisition of Spider-Man in 1999 eventually led to Sam Raimi's 2002 Spider-Man and its exceptional sequel Spider-Man 2 (2004), both starring Tobey Maguire.
-And then things fell apart in 2007 with the horrendous Spider-Man 3.
+And then things went slightly awry in 2007 with the less-than-praiseworthy Spider-Man 3.
 A box office success, Spider-Man 3 was a creative disaster that signaled the end of the Sam Raimi Spider-Man era.